cometaj2/hcli_core/README.rst

     - hptt  - a rudimentary HCLI Push To Talk (PTT) channel management service.
     - hub   - a rudimentary HCLI service discovery hub.
     - nw    - a flexible IP Address Management (IPAM) service.
-    - hc    - a serial port G-Code streamer for GRBL compliant controller (e.g. OpenBuilds BlackBox controller v1.1g).
+    - hc    - a gcode streamer for GRBL compliant controller and a CNC interface (e.g. OpenBuilds BlackBox controller v1.1g and Interface CNC Touch).
 - Support for use of any 3rd party HCLI code that meets CLI interface requirements and HCLI template requirements (i.e. see sample HCLIs).
 - Support large input and output streams as application/octet-stream.